 And hey, maybe you’re more casual about this whole thing.
 Woah, I’m not looking to change my life here, or entire closet, for that matter.
 I just have an important event to dress for.
 Or an interview.
 A wedding.
 I just need some help choosing what to wear.
 I want to look important.
 Or cute.

 No worries, I’ve got you there, too.
-You can book a 1 hr Style Advice session, and I’ll send you some links, or style you with what you have on the spot.
+You can book the Express Personal Shopping service, and I’ll send you some shopping suggestions, or style you with what you have on our video call.

 So, my dear Conscious Consumer — I hope what I’ve shared with you will be helpful.
 We’re always changing and updating our lives, and our closets often follow suit.
 Maybe this year, we can break that wasteful cycle, and update our closets in a way that wastes less and considers more.
-If you would like to join in on the fun, you can book a Total Closet Overhaul service or Style Advice session here.
+If you would like to join in on the fun, you can book a Total Closet Overhaul service or other personal styling service here.
 Or, if you think this sounds like the perfect gift for someone you know, there are gift cards available here.

 Have any lingering questions?
-Don’t hesitate to reply to my letter directly via email or comment any questions below.
+Don’t hesitate to reply to my letter directly via the comments section below.
 Let’s chat 🙂

 So excited to work with you.